fommil/fpmortals/manuscript/under-review.md

 ## Functionality

-In FP, pure functions that operate on fixed input can be defined as methods on an `object`.
+Pure functions that operate on fixed input types can be defined as methods on an `object`.
 Bringing such methods into scope is as simple as importing the `object` or by full name.